 - $435 for returns due on or after 1/1/2020*

 - $210 for returns due between 1/1/2018 and 12/31/2019

 - $205 for returns due between 1/1/2016 and 12/31/2017

 - $135 for returns due between 1/1/2009 and 12/31/2015

 NOTE: Provision 3201 of the Taxpayer First Act increased the minimum penalty for failure to file under Code Sec.
 6651(a) from $205 to $330.
 However, the Setting Every Community Up for Retirement Enhancement Act, better known as the SECURE Act, was passed at the end of 2019 and increased the minimum again to $435.

-Failure to pay-when you don't pay the taxes reported on your return in full by the due date, April 15.
-An extension to file doesn't extend the time to pay
+A failure to pay penalty is when you don't pay the taxes reported on your return in full by the due date, April 15.
+An extension to file does not extend the time to pay.

 - 0.5% of tax not paid by due date, April 15; 0.25% during approved installment agreement (if return was filed on time, and taxpayer is an individual); 1% if tax is not paid within 10 days of a notice of intent to levy